NodeDiver/subscriptn-simple/Geyser Hackaton NWC/slides.md

 📚 **Main Objective:** Learning & Development

 - This is my first hackathon and public presentation experience!
-- SubscriptN started as a personal learning journey and practical tool for my own needs.
+- Bitinfrashop started as a personal learning journey and practical tool for my own needs.
 - Core functionality is nearly complete; a few more days are needed for full automation.
 - Collaboration planned with ONG Bitcoin Chile for real-world feedback and broader impact.
 - Security is a top priority: cautious, responsible growth before wider adoption.